Table of contents

 Here’s a snapshot of the Support Planning Board:

-As you can see, this board helps you promote an open team culture and transparency by sharing a high-level view of customer service projects, support goals, and tasks for the week within the team and the company as a whole.
+As you can see, this board helps you promote open team culture and transparency by sharing a high-level view of customer service projects, support goals, and tasks for the week within the team and the company as a whole.

 Forrester Consulting’s research found that service teams that used Slack reduced average ticket handle time by 10.7%, escalations by 17.4%, and cost per ticket by 15.1%.

 Gmail shared inboxes are popularly used by Google Workspace users to manage customer queries.
-But for a growing business, Gmail can quickly become a bottleneck to quick customer service, as it doesn’t offer the necessary features to track customer requests and collaborate with other customer service reps.
+However, for a growing business, Gmail can quickly become a bottleneck to quick customer service, as it doesn’t offer the necessary features to track customer requests and collaborate with other customer service reps.

-A Gmail-based helpdesk adds the following superpowers to your inbox, so you can provide faster, better customer service:
+A Gmail-based helpdesk adds the following superpowers to your inbox so you can provide faster, better customer service:

-- Organization of emails by type, priority or customer
+• Organization of emails by type, priority, or customer

-- Access to support templates to help you respond to common customer queries, faster
+• Access to support templates to help you respond to common customer queries faster

 Wrapping up